jilljenn/andrewcharlesjones.github.io/_posts/2021-11-13-21-empirical-bayes.md

 Suppose we have a dataset with $p$ features, and we have $n$ observations for each feature.
 Let $x_{ij}$ be the $i$th observation of the $j$th feature.
 Now, let's suppose we're interested in estimating the mean of each feature, $\mu_j = \mathbb{E}[x_{ij}]$ for $j = 1,\dots,p$.

 As a more concrete example, in a gene expression study we may have collected measurements on the expression level of $p$ genes, with $n$ replicates of each.
 In this case, the replicates may be from different biological or technical replicated samples, which we assume to be drawn from the same underlying population.
-Then we might be interested in estimating the mean expression value of each gene.
-Typical values for the number of replicates are around $3$ to $5$.
+Then we might be interested in estimating the mean expression value of each gene in this population.
+In real world studies, typical values for the number of replicates can be around $3$ to $5$.
 With a low number of observations for each gene, it's difficult to robustly estimate a full posterior for the mean of each gene.
 However, with an empirical Bayes approach, we can share information across genes to get a better estimate.

 Consider the following two-stage hierarchical model for this dataset: